rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

   at the cost of higher RAM usage at `vlinsert` and `vlstorage` nodes.

-- `vlinsert` compresses the data sent to `vlstorage` nodes in order to reduce network bandwidth usage at the cost of slightly higher CPU usage at `vlinsert` ant `vlstorage` nodes.
+- `vlinsert` compresses the data sent to `vlstorage` nodes in order to reduce network bandwidth usage at the cost of slightly higher CPU usage at `vlinsert` and `vlstorage` nodes.
 The compression can be disabled by passing `-insert.disableCompression` command-line flag to `vlinsert`.
   This reduces CPU usage at `vlinsert` and `vlstorage` nodes at the cost of significantly higher network bandwidth usage.

 - `vlselect` requests compressed data from `vlstorage` nodes in order to reduce network bandwidth usage at the cost of slightly higher CPU usage